 website will be updated daily and the toll free phone line will be updated every Friday afternoon.

 When do I need a "Trout Stamp"?

-You need a trout stamp if you are 16 years of age or older and will be fishing in a "special catch-and-return trout management area" or to possess trout taken from nontidal waters.
+You need A trout stamp is required for anyone 16 years of age or older that catch, attempt to catch or possess trout in nontidal waters.
 Maryland residents with a valid Consolidated Senior Resident Sport Fishing License are exempt.